Shelly Hoerner

-Shelly Hoerner is an American former softball player and current coach at Appalachian State.
+Shelly Hoerner is an American former softball player and head coach.
+She is the head coach at D'Youville.

 Career

 Hoerner attended Barry University for two years, before transferring to Canisius College, where she played for the Canisius Golden Griffins softball team.
 Hoerner later went on to serve as head softball coach at Valdosta State University in 2000, at Barry University from 2001 to 2005, at the College of Charleston from 2006 to 2013, and at Georgia Tech from 2014 to 2017.
 Hoerner was named head softball coach at Appalachian State University on June 22, 2017.
+On May 7th, 2024 Appalachian State University parted ways with Hoerner who finished with a 161-172 record overall.